All BASICSTANDARDADVANCED

 Multiple choices

-b) h is differentiable for all x
+b) differentiable at all points

 Multiple choices

-b) h is differentiable for all x
+b) differentiable at all points

 a)